redox-os/book/src/aarch64.md

 # ARM64

 The build system supports building for multiple CPU architectures in the same directory tree.
-Building for `i686` or `aarch64` only requires that you set the `ARCH` environment variable to the correct value.
+Building for `aarch64` only requires that you set the `ARCH` environment variable to the correct value.
 Normally, you would do this in [.config](./configuration-settings.md#config), but you can also do this temporarily with the `make ARCH=aarch64` command, in the shell environment (`export ARCH=aarch64`) or with the [build.sh](./configuration-settings.md#buildsh) script.

 (ARM64 has limited support)